ttaubert/octoblog/source/_posts/2015-02-01-fxos-passcode.markdown

 to find.

-For a single-user disk or file encryption it might be acceptable if computing the password hash takes a few seconds.
-For a lock screen 300-500ms might be the upper limit to not interfere with user experience.
+For a single-user disk or file encryption it might be acceptable if computing the password hash takes a few seconds; for a lock screen 300-500ms might be the upper limit to not interfere with user experience.
 Take a look at [this great StackExchange post](http://security.stackexchange.com/questions/3959/recommended-of-iterations-when-using-pkbdf2-sha256/3993#3993) for more advice on what might be the right number of iterations for your application and environment.

-For a much more secure version the UI should thus allow to not only use numbers but any number of characters.
+A much more secure version of a lock screen would thus allow to not only use four digits but any number of characters.
 An additional delay of a few seconds after a small number of wrong guesses might increase security even more, assuming the attacker cannot access the PRF output stored on disk.